 All of the ideas in this pack are designed to help schools to celebrate and take part Anti-Bullying Week.
-It is mainly targeted towards Key Stage 3 and 4.
+It is mainly targeted towards Key Stage 2 but could be easily adapted to Key Stage 1.
 We've designed the resources so they can be adapted to the ever changing situations in schools relating to COVID-19.
 They could be delivered online, in smaller groups or as whole assembly groups.
 The resources tackle the issue of face to face bullying and bullying that takes place online.

-The pack contains an assembly plan, lesson plan (could be two lessons) and cross curricular activity ideas that are designed to encourage learners to think about how we can unite to address bullying both online and offline.
+The pack contains an assembly plan, lesson plan (could be two lessons) and cross curricular activity ideas that are designed to encourage students to think about how we can unite to address bullying both online and offline.

-Delivering these materials to learners will involve careful planning.
-Remember that some of your learners may have experienced bullying or be experiencing bullying as they take part in Anti-Bullying Week.
+Delivering these materials to students will involve careful planning.
+Remember that some of your students may have experienced bullying or be experiencing bullying as they take part in Anti-Bullying Week.
 They may even be experiencing bullying by other children in their class.

-Make sure you show learners:
+Make sure you show students:

-- How to report bullying.

-- That they can talk to you about bullying if they are worried about it.

-- You are here to listen!

-- Your anti-bullying policy.
+- How to report bullying. - That they can talk to you about bullying if they are worried about it. - You are here to listen!
+Your anti-bullying policy.

-Look out for the learners who you know are being bullied or for changes in behaviour of learners whilst delivering.
+Look out for the students who you know are being bullied or for changes in behaviour of students whilst delivering.

-Remember that if reported incidents of bullying increase during Anti-Bullying Week that it may show that your work is making learners feel more able to come forward.
+Remember that if reported incidents of bullying increase during Anti-Bullying Week that it may show that your work is making students feel more able to come forward.